GowerCampbell/GowerCampbell/README.md

 ## Stellar Learning Trajectory

-My learning journey is a constellation of growth, with each resource a vital star guiding me toward a career.
+<em>My learning journey is a constellation of growth, with each resource a vital star guiding me toward a career. </em>

 I've built a strong foundation through the [HyperionDev Software Engineering Bootcamp](https://www.hyperiondev.com/bootcamps/software-engineering/), earning certifications via [Udemy](https://www.udemy.com/), and followed structured [Microsoft Learn career paths](https://learn.microsoft.com/en-us/training/career-paths/).
 I’m actively engaged with the [100Devs](https://100devs.org/about) community led by Leon Noel—collaborating, building, and growing alongside fellow developers on discord.
+To sharpen my skills for the future, I have started learning data science with [**Kaggle**](https://www.kaggle.com/) a fun data science competition platform and online community so that I can regularly solve coding challenges, which require me to explore datasheets, looking to tell their story.
+I am also, working slowly through [LeetCode](https://leetcode.com/) to get a better grasp on some of the advance uses of python.

-To sharpen my skills for the future, so that I can regularly solve coding challenges on [LeetCode](https://leetcode.com/).
-Each repository I build is a star in my coding galaxy—together forming a professional, purpose-driven path toward a career.
+<strong> Each repository I build here for myself is a star in my coding galaxy—together forming a professional, purpose-driven path toward a career. </strong>

 <details>
   <summary><strong> Python Fundamentals:</strong></summary>